damianhakert/damianhakert.github.io/source/_posts/2016-03-29-feature-highlight-saml.md

 image_title: /images/unsplash/galaxy.jpg
 ---

-As a Service Engineer I'm in constant contact with customers and their needs and I've seen a steadily increasing interest in SAML from our Enterprise Customers.
+As a Service Engineer I'm in constant contact with customers, listening to their needs, and I've noticed a steadily-increasing interest in SAML from our Enterprise Customers.
 That inspired me to dive a little deeper into the topic in an effort to improve our integration with SAML and to add better documentation.
 I hope this helps our customers and our community to better understand this feature.

-In this blog post I'll give you an overview of what I've been working on, how it affects GitLab and what we plan to do with SAML in the future.
+In this blog post I'll give you an overview of what I've been working on, how it affects GitLab, and what we plan to do with SAML in the future.
 Our plan is to bring SAML up to par with the features that LDAP offers within GitLab.

 <!-- more -->